versly/wsdoc/README.md

 <a id="limitations"/>
 #### Limitations

-* wsdoc is currently limited to REST endpoints identified via the [Spring 3 web bind annotations](http://blog.springsource.com/2009/03/08/rest-in-spring-3-mvc/) (@RequestMapping and whatnot).
+* wsdoc is currently limited to REST endpoints identified via [Spring 3 web bind annotations](http://blog.springsource.com/2009/03/08/rest-in-spring-3-mvc/) or [JaxRs endpoints](https://github.com/eclipse-ee4j/jaxrs-api) (@RequestMapping and @Path).

 * wsdoc needs access to your sources to extract JavaDoc comments.
 If you package your DTOs in a separate compilation unit than your controllers using a build tool like mvn, the sources for those compilation units might not be available.
 So, wsdoc will not find the comments and will therefore not include them in the generated output.
 This can be resolved by providing additional source locations to apt.